CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.md

 ## Task 1: Managing Microsoft 365 Copilot Licenses in Admin Center

-### Task 1.1: Assign a Copilot licenses to user
+### Task 1.1: Assign Copilot licenses to the user

 Follow these steps to assign a Copilot license for an existing user from the admin center:

 1. Go to [Microsoft 365 Admin Center](admin.microsoft.com) and sign in with your admin credentials.

 1. From the left side navigation pane, click on **Users (1)** and then choose **Active users (2)**.

     ![](../labguide/media/M8.png)

-1. In the Active users page, search or find the user you want to manage Copilot license.
+1. In the Active Users page, search or find the user you want to manage the Copilot license.
 Click on **<inject key="AzureAdUserEmail"></inject>**.

     ![](../labguide/media/M9.png)

-1. In the user's profile page, on the right side click on **Licenses and apps** to go to their licenses details.
+1. On the user's profile page, on the right side click on **Licenses and apps** to go to their license details.

     ![](../labguide/media/M10.png)